-The United States government, the largest purchaser of construction in the world, has a stated goal of 75-80% of their work being deigned and constructed by this method.
-In MILCON conferences throughout the Southeast, the reasons given to support this goal are that design build saves time, saves money and, in the end, entails less litigation.
-Simply put, design build creates a team working together to deliver a product (your new or renovated fire station) on time and within budget.
+The United States government, the largest purchaser of construction in the world, has a stated goal of 75 to 80 percent of their work being designed and constructed by this method.
+In MilCon conferences throughout the southeast, the reasons given to support this goal are that design build saves time, saves money, and in the end, entails less litigation.
+Simply put, design build creates a team working together to deliver a product — your new or renovated fire station — on time and within budget.

 Advantages of Design Build

 The advantages of time savings, monetary savings and reduced litigation are achieved through the early involvement of the design build professional in the project.
-The fire department, designers and constructors can work together to develop a program (identifying the required number of apparatus bays, dorm rooms, training facilities, etc.) that meets the needs of the department today and into the future – and do it at an affordable price.
-Early cost input helps with the decision process.
+The fire department, designers and constructors can work together to develop a program — identifying the required number of apparatus bays, dorm rooms, training facilities, etc. — that meets the needs of the department today and into the future — and do it at an affordable price.
+Early cost input helps with the decision.

-Since most fire departments, paid or volunteer, do not have a staff to dedicate to the project design, working with a single source (your design build professional) can keep the project from overwhelming the fire department.
-The design build professional can be the facilitator that brings all of the different design elements, regulatory requirements and budgetary requirements into a cohesive plan.
+Since most fire departments, paid or volunteer, do not have a staff to dedicate to the project design, working with a single source can keep the project from overwhelming the fire department.
+The design build professional will integrate the design elements, regulatory requirements and budgetary requirements into a cohesive plan.
 With a single source, there is a greater feeling of teamwork and less opportunity for finger pointing.

 How to Select a Design Build Professional

 Once the decision has been made to use design build as the process to renovate your existing station or construct a new station, your next question is how to select a design build professional.
-With your evaluation, several factors should come into play:
+In your evaluation, several factors should be considered:

-Experience — You want a design build professional who has a proven track record of successfully delivering fire station projects on time and within budget.
+- Experience — Look for a design build professional who has a proven track record of successfully delivering fire station projects on time and within budget.

-References — Ask to see some of their completed fire station projects, the names of the chiefs of those and other stations and the contact information for those chiefs.
+- References — Ask to see their completed fire station projects and obtain fire chief references and contact information.

-Financial Stability — In today’s troubled economy, you want to partner with someone who has the financial strength to complete your project, pay their bills and fulfill their warranty.
+- Financial Stability — Even as the economy improves, it is essential to work with a partner that has the financial strength to complete your project, pay their bills and fulfill their warranty.

-Qualified Subcontractors — A good indicator of the quality and integrity of the design build professional is the subcontractors they use.
-They can also provide valuable information such as if their projects are well managed, are clean and safe and if they pay their subcontractors on time.
-In addition, the qualified subcontractors, who also display financial stability and dependability will be around after the project is complete to address any warranty or service issues that may arise.
+- Qualified Subcontractors — A good indicator of the quality and integrity of the design build professional is the subcontractors they use.
+When quality subcontractors are on the job, projects will be well managed, and job sites remain clean and safe.
+Subcontractor financial stability and dependability ensures they will be around after the project is complete to address any warranty or service issues that may arise.

 In the end, what matters is that you have partnered with a design build professional who has the capability and wherewithal to complete your project on time, within budget and in a manner that exceeds your expectations.
-You want a design build professional who cares about the success of your project, who wants to fulfill the station’s requirements so that the needs of the community are met and who wants you to be so pleased with the project that you will gladly be a reference for their next project.
-Selecting an experienced design build professional will get you the facility you want at the best value which, in turn, provides you with the greatest long-term return on your investment.
+You want a partner who cares about the success of your project, who wants to fulfill the station’s requirements so that the needs of the community are met and who wants you to be so pleased that you will gladly be a reference for their next project.
+With the right design build professional in your corner, you will get the facility you want at the best value, giving you with the greatest long-term return on your investment.